K-PaaS/application-platform-guide-eng/install/service/source_control.md

 [SERVICE_INSTANCE] : Name of the service instance to create
 ```

--Apply for service for the use of configuration management services.
+-Request for service for the use of configuration management services.
 (PaaS-TA user_id, org name setting)
 > $ cf create-service p-paasta-sourcecontrol Default paasta-sourcecontrol -c '{"owner":"{user_id}", "org_name":"{org_name}"}'
 ```
 Creating service instance paasta-sourcecontrol in org system / space dev as admin...